nandiniiverma/ats-resume-checker/README.md

 ATS RESUME CHECKER
- a streamlit based ats resume analyzer that compares a resume with a ob description usinng NLP techniques
+ a streamlit based ats resume analyzer that compares a resume with a ob description using NLP techniques

  FEATURES:
  UPLOAD RESUME PDF